 - The Administration for Community Living (ACL) has leveraged the CDC investment in provider training and program translation to improve access to evidence-based programs in local communities to prevent falls among older adults.
 These much-needed funds will expand access for seniors to attend programs that will reduce falls and fall risk factors, including fear of falling, and reduce emergency room, hospital and rehabilitation visits. - The first Prevention and Public Health Fund (PPHF) allocation of \$5 million was made in FY14 and has not increased since then.
-Since FY14, 56 grants have been awarded to public agencies, private nonprofit entities and tribal organizations in 31 states.
-These efforts have resulted in over 123,000 older adults participating in an evidence-based falls prevention program. - FY21 funding would continue the effort to increase access to evidence-based falls prevention nationwide.
+Since FY14, 69 grants have been awarded to public agencies, private nonprofit entities and tribal organizations in 31 states.
+These efforts have resulted in over 127,000 older adults participating in an evidence-based falls prevention program.